Early signs of throat cancer include vocal changes and difficulty swallowing. Advanced signs include difficulty breathing and a lump on the neck.

 Some other risk factors include:

-- being over 65 years of age
+over 65years of age

 - being male

-- being of Asian ancestry
+- being of Asian descent

 - having poor dental hygiene

-- having exposure to asbestos or coal dust
+- exposure to asbestos or coal dust

-- having exposure to the Epstein-Barr virus
+- exposure to the Epstein-Barr virus

 - having Plummer-Vinson syndrome